ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 Just a small message with **hello from Rasa 3.2.0**!

 For better interactions, we will now deploy the Flask frontend.
-For easiness, everything is on the cloned Git repository.
+For easiness, everything is on the cloned [GitHub repository](https://github.com/ovh/ai-training-examples/tree/main/apps/flask/conversational-rasa-chatbot).

 #### Deploy the front End App